Skip to main content

 Updated over a week ago

-You can enable Quickbooks in your firm settings to allow expense, invoices, payments, and trust transactions to get sent automatically to Quickbooks when created in ZenCase.
+You can enable QuickBooks in your firm settings to allow expense, invoices, payments, and trust transactions to get sent automatically to QuickBooks when created in Practice Pro.

-Be sure to Setup Quickbooks for Zencase for the best experience in Zencase before enabling Quickbooks.
+Be sure to Setup QuickBooks for Practice Pro for the best experience in Practice Pro before enabling QuickBooks.

 • In the top right corner, select the down arrow next to your name